leahkemp/adipose_ont_methylation/docs/analysis_docs/01_assumptions.md

 4. You have raw fast5 files for all runs for a given sample in a single directory named after the sample `fast5/sample_name/` within the project directory

 <details><summary markdown="span">Expected samples and raw fast5 files (click to expand)</summary>

+Click to see the expected raw fast5 files:

 - [AB526A](./expected_fast5_files/AB526A.txt)
 - [AB526B](./expected_fast5_files/AB526B.txt)